Baker: Residents can expect decision on extending statewide stay-at-home advisory, school closures in near future

 RELATED: Mass. now ranks among states with most coronavirus deaths after hitting grim milestone

-In late March, Baker issued a stay-at-home advisory through April 7 and ordered all schools to remain closed until May 4.
+In late March, Baker extended the stay-at-home advisory through May 4 and ordered all schools to remain closed until May 4 as well.

 When asked Thursday about the future of the school year, Baker simply said, “We’ll make a decision about schools sometime soon.”

-Prior to Baker’s State House news conference, New York Gov. Andrew Cuomo announced that he was extending his state’s stay-at-home order until May 15.
+Prior to Baker’s State House news conference, New York Gov. Andrew Cuomo announced that he was extending his state’s stay-at-home advisory until May 15.

 Baker told reporters that he “isn’t ready” to make that sort of announcement until he takes part in a conference call with President Trump on Thursday afternoon.

-Baker was also asked about when fans could expect the Bruins, Red Sox, and Celtics to return to action.
+Baker was also asked about when fans can expect the Bruins, Red Sox, and Celtics to return to action.

 RELATED: Mass. health officials release town-by-town breakdown of coronavirus cases